-Sofia completed her initial legal degree in Colombia, at Rosario University, and earned an LLM from Columbia Law School in New York, where she was a Human Rights Fellow.
-Sofia graduated from Columbia with the academic recognition of Harlan Fiske Stone Scholar and a Certificate in International and Comparative Law.
+Sofia completed her initial legal degree at Rosario University in Colombia, and earned an LLM from Columbia Law School in New York, where she was a Human Rights Fellow.
+Sofia graduated from Columbia University with the academic recognition of Harlan Fiske Stone Scholar and a Certificate in International and Comparative Law.